Translation and localization company Contentech are once again extending their global reach – albeit this time in a more physical than verbal fashion.

 It does this by providing expert research on, for example, local needs and fashions, habits, manners, language (including idioms) and culture in general.
 This allows foreign company executives to better understand and access lucrative business opportunities within their chosen sector, as well as allow their brand to integrate more fully into a particular geographical community.

-Although they provide services for all industries when requested, Contentech specialises in particular sectors such as IT, Telecoms, Medicine, Electronics, Legal & Financial and Life Sciences.
+Although they provide services for all industries when requested, Contentech specializes in particular sectors such as IT, Telecoms, Medicine, Electronics, Legal & Financial and Life Sciences.

 Their translation and localization reach includes both hardware and software technology such as mobile applications, websites, apps, games, subtitling and electronic documentation.

-Languages the company specialises in include Arabic, Farsi, Afrikaan and more unusual African tongues such as Swahili, Zulu, Somali and Sethoso.
+Languages the company specializes in include Arabic, Farsi, Afrikaan and more unusual African tongues such as Swahili, Zulu, Somali and Sethoso.